rituraj2024/my-juno/README.md

 This starter pack includes a basic setup for using **Tailwind CSS with React**.
 To start building your own components and styles, follow these steps:

-0. Website Hosted on netlify
+0. Live Website Link:  Hosted on netlify

      https://rituraj-junoassignmentfrontend.netlify.app/